Lesenr1/tezos-packaging/README.md

 (`tezos-client`, `tezos-client-admin`, `tezos-node`, `tezos-baker`, `tezos-accuser`, `tezos-endorser`, `tezos-signer` and `tezos-protocol-compiler`).

+Daemon binaries (as well as packages for them) have suffix that defines their target protocol, e.g. `tezos-baker-007-PsDELPH1` can be used only on the chain with 007 protocol.

+Other binaries can be used with all protocols.
+E.g. `tezos-node` can be set up to run different networks, more about this you can read in [this article](https://tezos.gitlab.io/user/multinetwork.html).

 ## Obtain binaries from github release

 Recomended way to get these binaries is to download them from assets from github release.